 OUR SUSTAINABILITY WORK CONTINUES

 We are constantly striving to improve our operations - and that also concerns all aspects of being more sustainable and responsible as a company and business.
-We want to reduce the environmental impact of our deliveries and increase the transparency and measurability of our operations.
+We want to reduce the environmental impact and increase the transparency and measurability of our operations.

 We intend to reduce our carbon footprint by avoiding unnecessary travelling and changing the materials and packaging of our products to more environmentally friendly.
 We intend to compensate for the remaining emissions in the future.